cgay/opendylan/documentation/library-reference/source/io/print.rst

      Prints an object to a stream.
 Extend the ability of :func:`print` to print objects by adding methods to this generic function.
 When :func:`print` actually prints an object, it calls :gf:`print-object`.

-     The most common use of this functionality is to change the way objects in your own library display in the debugger, to make individual instances more easily identifiable.
-See the example under :macro:`printing-object`.

 Never call :gf:`print-object` directly.

+     Note that if you simply want to make your objects easier to identify while debugging, it is easiest to add a method to the ``debug-name`` generic function, exported from :doc:`common-dylan <../common-dylan/index>`.
+The
+     default :gf:`print-object` method includes the result of calling ``debug-name`` in its output.

    :seealso: